Analysis | On war powers, Biden has pushed for both more congressional oversight and broad presidential authority

-A Fix review of dozens of Biden speeches and public appearances over the past four decades reveals how Biden has long-pushed for more congressional oversight of presidential war powers, even as he supported war authorizations that ultimately expanded the executive branch’s war-making authority.
+A Fix review of dozens of Biden speeches and public appearances over the past four decades reveals how Biden has long pushed for more congressional oversight of presidential war powers, even as he supported war authorizations that ultimately expanded the executive branch’s war-making authority.
 You can watch what Biden has said about war powers in the video above.

-Biden campaigned against the Vietnam War during his first congressional campaign in 1972, and in 2002 described the “sin of Vietnam” as a “failure of two presidents to level with the American people of what the cost would be, what the continued involvement would require and what was being asked of them.”
+Biden campaigned against the Vietnam War during his first congressional campaign in 1972, and in 2002 he described the “sin of Vietnam” as a “failure of two presidents to level with the American people of what the cost would be, what the continued involvement would require and what was being asked of them.”

 This framing resurfaced over his decades-long Senate tenure:

 - In 1989, Biden criticized President George H.W.
-Bush’s military deployment to Panama and said Bush did not have the authority to remove Gen. Manuel Antonio Noriega
+Bush’s military deployment to Panama and said Bush did not have the authority to remove Gen. Manuel Antonio Noriega.

-- In 1991, Biden voted against the Persian Gulf War AUMF, arguing that the conflict was not a “vital” U.S. interest
+- In 1991, Biden voted against the Persian Gulf War AUMF, arguing that the conflict was not a “vital” U.S. interest.

-- In 1994, Biden said President Bill Clinton did not have the authority to use force in Haiti without congressional approval
+- In 1994, Biden said President Bill Clinton did not have the authority to use force in Haiti without congressional approval.

-- In 1999, Biden said Clinton needed congressional approval to send ground forces to Kosovo
+- In 1999, Biden said Clinton needed congressional approval to send ground forces to Kosovo.

-- In 2003, Biden called for more transparency from the administration of President George W. Bush following the invasion of Iraq for what he described as “a major commitment that’s going to take a long time” in a “much more complicated country than Afghanistan”
+- In 2003, Biden called for more transparency from the administration of President George W. Bush following the invasion of Iraq for what he described as “a major commitment that’s going to take a long time” in a “much more complicated country than Afghanistan.”

 But even as Biden argued for more congressional oversight, he also repeatedly promoted reforms to the War Powers Resolution of 1973 along with views of presidential authority that would seemingly have permitted “virtually every controversial use of force undertaken by presidents” since World War II, as Lawfare’s Patrick Hulme described it, including actions he had opposed on the Senate floor.